-This is the last post of my blog, but the website will remain alive.
-In fact, in the Output section, that I will create soon, I will progressively report the scientific outcome of the project.
+This is the last post of my two-year logbook, but a conclusive post of the whole project will indeed appear soon.
+In fact, in the next weeks I will create the Output section, where I will report the scientific outcome of the project.
 In particular, you will find:

 - the newsletter, that I will circulate in the next weeks and that will contain a new cartoon-video, similar to the one that you appreciated at the beginning of the project 🙂

 - the papers, that I will further elaborate in the coming months, obviously starting from the draft version reported in the deliverables.

 Concerning the last point, along with the papers directly related to the project, I will also report two papers from PATHWAYS, a EU-FP7 project to which I collaborated before MERCURY (http://www.pathways-project.eu/).
 PATHWAYS explored transition routes for mitigation towards sustainable, low-carbon Europe, coupling three approaches: Integrated Assessment Modeling, socio-technical transition studies, and Initiative-Based Learning.
 The research activities of this project ended in November 2016, while 2017 and 2018 were dedicated to drafting the relevant papers, which will appear in a Special Issue to be published in 2019 on Technological Forecasting and Social Change.
 Similarly to what I did for the solar PV research within ADVANCE, I decided to include this activity within the MERCURY project because the two projects share common objectives, especially with regard to the analysis of low-carbon energy scenarios in Europe.
 I never talked about these papers because they did not directly regard my project, but since I dedicated some time to them in these two years and they report the MERCURY acknowledgement, I think it is correct to explicitly report them as well.